Overview

 What Makes an Application Competitive?

-The three components that matter most for postgraduate entry are: GEMSAS GPA (the higher the better — aim for 6.5+ on the GEMSAS scale), GAMSAT (a weighted score of 65+ puts you in a competitive range), and interview performance (MMI or CASPer — this is where strong candidates distinguish themselves).
+The core academic components for postgraduate entry are GEMSAS GPA (the higher the better - aim for 6.5+ on the GEMSAS scale) and GAMSAT (a weighted score of 65+ puts you in a competitive range).
+Most postgraduate schools then use an interview, usually MMI.
+CASPer is different: for graduate-entry medicine it is used only by UoW, Notre Dame Sydney and Notre Dame Fremantle, and is not considered by the other postgraduate universities.

 The combo benchmark of approximately 1.68 determines interview eligibility at most schools.
 Below this, your options narrow significantly - though important exceptions exist.